British Rail Class 421

-The British Rail Class 421 (4CIG) electric multiple units were built at BR's Holgate Road carriage works between 1964 and 1972.
-Units were built in two batches, and were initially introduced on services on the Brighton Main Line.
-Later units were introduced on services to Portsmouth.
-These units replaced older Southern Railway-designed units, such as the 5Bel "Brighton Belle" units, and 4Cor units.
+The British Rail Class 421 (4-CIG) (Note: CIG stands for Corridor Brighton.) electric multiple units were built at British Rail's Holgate Road carriage works in York, England, between 1964 and 1972.
+The trains were built in two batches and were initially introduced on services on the Brighton Main Line; later, they were introduced on services to Portsmouth.
+They replaced older Southern Railway-designed trains, such as the 5-BEL Brighton Belle and 4-COR.
 The fleet's lifespan was 46 years.

 Design

-Standard units
+Standard fleet

-The standard units contained only passenger accommodation, and formed the bulk of the fleet.
+These contained only passenger accommodation and formed the bulk of the fleet.
 They were unusual in that all four traction motors were mounted on one non-driving motor coach.
-Units consisted of two driving trailers, sandwiching the non-driving motor coach and an intermediate trailer.
+Trains consisted of two driving trailers, sandwiching the non-driving motor coach and an intermediate trailer.

-Units were built in two batches.
-'Phase 1' units were built from 1963 to 1966 for the Brighton Line, and were numbered 7301-7336.
-These were followed in 1970-72 by the 'Phase 2' units, built primarily for the Portsmouth line, numbered 7337-7438.
+Trains were built in two batches: 'Phase 1' units were built from 1963 to 1966 for the Brighton Line and were numbered 7301-36; these were followed in 1970-72 by the 'Phase 2' units, built primarily for the Portsmouth Direct line, numbered 7337-438.

-4Big units
+4-BIG fleet

-The 4Big units were similar to the standard units, but contained a buffet car in place of the intermediate trailer.
-They were also built in two batches - 'Phase 1' units were built in 1965/66, and were numbered 7031-48; 'Phase 2' units were built in 1970, and were numbered 7049-7058.
+The 4-BIGs were similar to the class standard, but contained a buffet car in place of the intermediate trailer.
+They were also built in two batches: 'Phase 1' trains were built in 1965/66 and were numbered 7031-48; 'phase 2s' were built in 1970 and were numbered 7049-58.

-The 4Big fleet were initially classified as Class 420 by British Rail under the TOPS system introduced in 1968, and then Class 422.
+The 4-BIG fleet were initially classified as Class 420 by British Rail, under the TOPS system introduced in 1968, and then Class 422.